RobertoPrevato/KingTable/README.md

 ## About localization
 For full information, refer to the [dedicated wiki page](https://github.com/RobertoPrevato/KingTable/wiki/Implementing-localization).
-The KingTable widget includes logic to implement client side localization, which is used to display proper names of buttons (refresh, page number, results per page, etc.).
+The KingTable library includes logic to implement client side localization, which is used to display proper names of buttons (refresh, page number, results per page, etc.).

 ## How to integrate with your project
 Please refer to the dedicated [wiki page](https://github.com/RobertoPrevato/KingTable/wiki/How-to-integrate-with-your-project), for instructions on how to integrate with your project and with server side code.